 Theodora did beg at the table, only because we didn’t forbid that.
 We didn’t feed her at the table, though.
 We shared food with her at the kitchen counter and in the livingroom when we entertained, but never at the table.
 At the table, it was understood that she was free to ask, but she wouldn’t get anything until after the table was cleared and my mother put a little bit of meat — cut into small pieces — on a plate for her.

 Theodora stayed off of all furniture except the beds.
 That’s one thing she did not have in common with the dog in the video.
 We probably would have known if she got comfy on the couch when she was alone because she left tumbleweeds of dog hair in her wake.
-The tumbleweeds were on the human beds, the doggie bed and the floor, but the only dog hairs we ever saw on the couch were the stray ones that floated in the air.
-They’d land anywhere, including bookshelves and closed cabinets.
+The tumbleweeds were on the human beds and the doggie bed and the floor, but the only dog hairs we ever saw on the couch were the stray ones that floated in the air.
+They’d land anywhere, including on bookshelves and inside closed cabinets.

 I remember reading somewhere that dogs lack the mental capacity to lie about their intentions.
 Here’s my rebuttal: